phototix/task-manager/README.md

 4. **Web Server**
    Host the repo on Apache/Nginx with PHP 7.4+.
 5. **Crontab**
-   Set up cron jobs for reminders and group updates using `addCron.php`.
+   Set up cron jobs for reminders and group updates using `addCron.php` and `sendReminder.php`.

 ## Usage